lazelee/Capstone-Project/README.md

 For this project, we need the following data:
 1. ***Toronto City data that contains Borough, Neighbourhoods along with there latitudes and longitudes***
 * **Data Source:** https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M
-* **Description:** This Wikipedia page contain all the information we need to explore and cluster the neighborhoods in Toronto
+* **Description:** This Wikipedia page contain all the information we need to explore and cluster the neighbourhoods in Toronto
 2. ***Geographical Location data using Geocoder Package***
 * **Data Source:** https://cocl.us/Geospatial_data
 * **Description:** The second source of data provided us with the Geographical coordinates of the neighbourhoods with the respective Postal Codes.